 African under-representation is far more startling in Basel.
 Out of 941 exhibitors in this years Basel art fairs, with Art Basel’s 291 and the rest at the seven satellite fairs, only three African galleries took part, all three South African (Stevenson and Goodman in Art Basel and blank projects in Liste).
 Apart from those three, African and African diaspora artists proudly featured in ‘All the World’s Futures’ and other Venice Biennales, were presented by major international powerhouse galleries – John Okrumfah (Lisson), El Anatsui (Jack Shainman), Lynette Yiadom-Baykoe (Jack Shainman), Ibrahim El Salahi (Salon 94).
 Some of the younger contemporary African artists were presented by London galleries, Kristin Hijjejegard (Ephrem Solomon, Dawit Adebe), Ethan Cohen NY (Aboudia, Goncalo Mabunda) and at Scope, Tafeta (Temitayo Ogunbiyi, Niyi Olagunju, and Babajide Olatunji).

 In his opinion piece on the Sotheby’s first auction of African art, for the New York Times in May 2017, Chika Okeke-Agulu, makes an astute observation: “In this inexorable march to the mainstream, I am tempted to think of contemporary African art as akin to an urban neighbourhood undergoing gentrification.
 Now that it is seen as high culture, the art and artists are gaining value, investors are jostling to get a piece of the action.
 This is very good news for the African modernists who will benefit from the increased visibility.”

-Valerie Kabov is an art historian with a focus on cultural policy and economics.
-She is the co–founder and Director of Education and International Projects at First Floor.
+Valerie Kabov is an art critic, curator and art historian with a focus on cultural policy and economics.
+She is also the co-founder and Director of First Floor Gallery Harare.